boredazfcuk/docker-icloudpd/README.md

 **file_permissions**: This specifies the permissions to set on the files in your download destination.
 If this variable is not set, it will default to 640.

 **folder_structure**: This specifies the folder structure to use in your download destination directory.
 If this variable is not set, it will set {:%Y/%m/%d} as the default.
 Use **none** to download to a flat file structure.

+**skip_check**: This variable specifies whether the download check is skipped.
+If this is set to **True** the script will process a download run each time it is run.
+If this variable is not set, it will default to **False**.

 **download_notifications**: This variable specifies whether notifications with a short summary should be sent for file downloads.
 If this variable is not set, it will default to **True**.